// Blog / team workflow

 | Routing bundle | Current first-read map. | Open target source and tests. |

-| Repair queue | Unresolved context debt. | Repair, assign, or document. |
+| Items to re-check | Unresolved or outdated context. | Verify, assign, or document. |

 | Events | Maintenance actions. | Audit what changed since last session. |